 Men fear thought as they fear nothing else on earth – more than ruin, more even than death.
 Thought is subversive and revolutionary, destructive and terrible; thought is merciless to privilege, established institutions, and comfortable habits; thought is anarchic and lawless, indifferent to authority, careless of the well-tried wisdom of the ages.
 Thought looks into the pit of hell and is not afraid. ~ Bertrand Russell (“Why Men Fight: A Method of Abolishing the International Duel,” pp. 178-179)

 I have not dedicated a column to a discussion of a quote before, but I had forgotten about this old chestnut and thought it merited comment.
-Let me begin by saying that I doubt that people fear thought more than they fear torture, cancer or the death of their children.
-And surely all thought isn’t unafraid, as I’m sure Russell knew.
+Let me begin by saying that I doubt that people fear thought more than they fear torture, cancer, or the death of their children.
 But with those caveats out-of-the-way, let’s proceed.

 I used to tell my students to not believe that ideas and thoughts don’t matter—that they only exist in the ivory tower with no significance for the real world—as if beer and football are more important.
 No. Thoughts and ideas incite political revolutions; they inspire people to sacrifice their lives or kill others for just and unjust causes alike.
 They determine how one treats both friends and enemies, and whether family is more important than money.